amirkhanaursrk/Ultra-Fighters/README.md

 This game is just a prototype so far and its developing pretty slowly, but steadily.
 As this is my first time with a 3D game, I'm learning at every turn so don't expect this to be the next Black Ops or whatever.
-So far this program works only on Mac OS X (and El Capitan at that, but that'll be fixed shortly).
-I have a theory that with just a little effort on the building and compiling side of things that this would work on Linux as well.
+So far this program works only on Mac OS X. I have a theory that with just a little effort on the building and compiling side of things that this would work on Linux as well.
 As for Windows, you're gonna have a bad time: I really hate windows and seeing as this program was made by a guy that has 99% development time on Unix systems, it'll be a struggle to get this to run on Windows.

 ### How to Install